thingsboard/thingsboard.github.io/docs/samples/nodemcu/temperature.md

 Our application consists of three *.lua* files:

  - config.lua - configuration file, where we define custom configuration.
-   You need to modify this file in order to setup your wifi network parameters and address of Thignsboard server.
+   You need to modify this file in order to setup your wifi network parameters and address of Thingsboard server.
    - your wifi network SSID - name of the wifi network.
    - your wifi network password - password to the network.
    - thingsboard server ip - host where your thingsboard installation.